wombleton/gitlaw-nz/acts/C/Conservation Act 1987.md

     *   (b) injury to protected wildlife so that it becomes necessary to destroy the wildlife to end its suffering.

-    (2) The person is liable on summary conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000, or both.
+    (2) The person is liable on conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000, or both.

     (3) The court must, on convicting the person, make an order for the destruction of the dog unless satisfied that the circumstances of the attack were exceptional and do not justify destruction.

-    Section 26ZZQ: substituted, on 7 July 2010, by [section 6][521] of the Conservation Amendment Act (No 2) 2010 (2010 No 54).
+    Section 26ZZQ: substituted, on 7 July 2010, by [section 6][522] of the Conservation Amendment Act (No 2) 2010 (2010 No 54).

+    Section 26ZZQ(2): amended, on 1 July 2013, by [section 413][521] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 26ZZR Power of warranted officer to request information

 *   (1) Any warranted officer may, for the purposes of dog control in any controlled dog area, request any person who is in that controlled dog area and who appears to be in charge of any dog to state his or her own name, address, and date of birth, and, where that person claims not to be the owner of the dog, to state the name and address of the owner of the dog.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,500 who, without reasonable excuse, fails or refuses to comply with any lawful request under subsection (1), or wilfully states a false name or address or date of birth in response to such a request.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $1,500 who, without reasonable excuse, fails or refuses to comply with any lawful request under subsection (1), or wilfully states a false name or address or date of birth in response to such a request.

     (3) Any warranted officer who is a constable and who---